-We all know that person who has struggled, lost their job, lost their home, or has issues at home and then offers to help out the next person they come across who is in need, often at the expense of their own needs and wellbeing.
+We all know the person who has struggled, lost their job, lost their home, or has issues at home and then offers to help out the next person they encounter who is in need, often at the expense of their own needs and well-being.

-Those who are natural carers, nurturers, rescuers or those in the service industries are often the first to help others in need.
+Natural carers, nurturers, rescuers, and those in the service industries are often the first to help others in need.

-But how can self-sacrificing benefit others when your needs are not met?
+But how can self-sacrifice benefit others when your needs are not met?

-You might think that this is something we all know about – looking after ourselves before others.
-However, I have personally experienced people wanting to help others without the fortitude to help themselves in recent months.
+You might think that we all know about looking after ourselves before others.
+However, in recent months, I have personally experienced people wanting to help others without the fortitude to help themselves.

 It is not all black and white; people do things for unique reasons.
 But more commonly than not, I see people potentially ignoring their own basic needs to satisfy their desire to help others.